 The beautiful Alhambra palace and fabulous gardens of the Generalife are not to be missed in any visit to Andalucia.
 The Moorish architecture and beautiful gardens of the palace are very beautiful.

 The Alhambra complex is undisputedely the highlight of a visit to Granada but it is by no means all there is to see.

 Granada itself was first occupied by the moors in the 8th century and thrived in the period 1232 to 1492 under the Nasrid dynasty.
 Fine moorish buildings were errected.
-Following this there was a period of Renaissance growth all adding to the splendeur of the town.
+Following this there was a period of Renaissance growth all adding to the splendid buildings of the town.

-La Alhambra palace was built during the Nasrid dynasty in the 13th centruy and is a very soothing and very beautiful mixture of rooms and patios.
+The Alhambra palace was built during the Nasrid dynasty in the 13th centruy and is a very soothing and beautiful mixture of rooms and patios.
 The Alhambra palace has become so popular that numbers are now restricted and tickets must be bought in advance.